 Minimal Docs, Maximum Approval - Apply Now.

-Security and Collateral for OBC Education Loan
+Security and Collateral for PNB Education Loan

-Security requirements depend on the loan amount:
+Security requirements depend on the loan amount (indicative; verify with PNB):

-Key Benefits of OBC Education Loan
+Key Benefits of PNB Education Loan

 - Repayments begin after course completion, allowing students time to secure employment before starting repayments.

-- The loan covers a wide range of education-related expenses, including tuition, hostel fees, exam fees, travel expenses for studying abroad, and even essential equipment such as laptops.
+- The loan covers a wide range of education-related expenses, including tuition, hostel fees, exam fees, travel expenses for studying abroad, and essential equipment such as laptops.

 - Under Section 80E of the Income Tax Act, students can claim deductions on the interest paid on the education loan.